Medically reviewed in May 2021

 “It’s not like you’re fine with prediabetes and then you get complications when you reach diabetes levels,” he notes.

-The truth is that a diagnosis of prediabetes is an excellent opportunity to try to fend off diabetes.
+The truth is that a diagnosis of prediabetes is an excellent opportunity to try to avoid diabetes.
 If patients know they have it, they can take action.

 Should you be tested?

 Prediabetes usually has no obvious symptoms, so it’s important to look for it.
-If you’re 45 or older (the age when risk increases), consider being tested, especially if you’re overweight or obese.
-You should also consider being tested if you’re under 45, overweight or obese, and have additional risk factors such as family history of diabetes, physical inactivity, high blood pressure, low HDL (aka “good” cholesterol), or polycystic ovary syndrome.
+If you’re 45 or older (the age when risk increases), think about getting tested, especially if you’re considered overweight or obese.
+You should also consider being tested if you’re under 45, overweight or obese, and have additional risk factors such as family history of diabetes, physical inactivity, high blood pressure, low HDL (aka “good” cholesterol), or polycystic ovary syndrome (or PCOS, which involves imbalances in hormone levels and irregular menstrual periods).

 Reversing prediabetes

 If you are diagnosed with prediabetes, there’s no need to panic.
 Having prediabetes doesn’t mean diabetes is your destiny.
-Still, between 15 and 30 percent of people do develop diabetes within five years of a prediabetes diagnosis.
-And the longer you have elevated blood sugar, the more likely diabetes becomes, Merendino says.
-So think of a prediabetes diagnosis as a signpost directing you to change your path.
+Still, according to some estimates, as many as 70 percent of people with prediabetes will eventually develop diabetes if they don’t make lifestyle changes.
+The longer you have elevated blood sugar levels, the more likely diabetes becomes, Merendino says.
+So think of a prediabetes diagnosis as a warning sign.

 “Patients should be asking, ‘How do I prevent myself from progressing to diabetes?’”
 Merendino says.
 “Doctors’ recommendations should be lifestyle modifications: weight loss and physical activity.”
 According to the Centers for Disease Control and Prevention, eating healthy and being active can cut the risk of type 2 diabetes in half.

-The Diabetes Prevention Program, a major study that followed more than 3,200 people in 27 clinical centers for about three years, showed that lifestyle changes were about twice as effective as medication at preventing the development of diabetes.
-People in the landmark study, which was published in the New England Journal of Medicine in 2002, saw success even at modest levels of weight loss.
+The Diabetes Prevention Program is a major study sponsored by the National Institute of Diabetes and Digestive and Kidney Diseases that followed more than 3,200 people in 27 clinical centers for about three years.
+The study showed that lifestyle changes were about twice as effective as taking medication at preventing the development of diabetes.
+People in the landmark study, which was published in the New England Journal of Medicine in 2002, saw success even at low levels of weight loss.

-Exercise does double duty: Not only does it help to keep the weight off, but it also helps the body use insulin more efficiently.
-Today, following a lifestyle change program recognized by the CDC can cut your risk for diabetes by more than half.
+Exercise has a lot of important benefits: Not only does it help you manage your weight, but it also helps the body use insulin more efficiently.
+(Insulin is a hormone that helps the body convert blood sugar into energy.)
+Following a lifestyle change program recognized by the CDC can cut your risk for diabetes by more than half.
 (Find a program in your area.)

 “For exercise to do twice as good as drugs—that was really major,” says Merendino.
 “If there’s a failure here, it’s a failure on the part of physicians to internalize the powerful effect that lifestyle intervention can have.”